swaaz/cognito-c/README.md

 - Edit the template in the issue and explain the bug
 - Add all the labels(modules,bug,learn or quiz or module)
 - Assigen `@swaaz` if not assigned
+- Save it
+### Edit the file and fix error if possible
+If you fix the error then create the pull request and `@swaaz` to review and write the issue number(eg-#32)